On Completeness-aware Concept-Based Explanations in Deep Neural Networks: Experiments

 \paragraph{Results:} We compare our methods to ACE, k-means clustering, and PCA.
 For k-means and PCA, we take the embedding of the patch as input to be consistent to our method.
 For ACE, we implement a version which replaces the superpixels with patches and another version that takes superpixels as input, which we refer as ACE and ACE-SP respectively.
 We report the correct concepts and agreed concepts from the user study, and an automated alignment score which does not require humans.
-We do not report the automated alignment score of ACE-SP since it does not operate on patches and thus is unfair to compare with others (which would lead to much lower scores.)
-Our method outperforms others on corrected concepts and alignment score, which shows that our method is superior in retrieving the accurate concepts beyond the limitations of others (such as capturing non-linear relationships of salient concept as mentioned in \ref{sec:limit}).
+We do not calculate the alignment score of ACE-SP since it does not operate on patches and thus is unfair to compare with others (which would lead to much lower scores.)
+Our method outperforms others on corrected concepts and alignment score, is superior in retrieving the accurate concepts beyond the limitations of others.
 The number of agreed concepts is also the highest for our method, showing how highly-interpretability it is to humans such that the same concepts are consistently retrieved based on nearest neighbors.
 As qualitative results, Fig. \ref{fig:toy_nn_new} shows the top-6 nearest neighbors for each concept $\con_k$ of our concept discovery method based on the dot product $\langle\con_k , \Phi(\x_a)^b\rangle$.
 All nearest neighbors contain a specific shape that corresponds to the ground-truth shapes 1 to 5.
 For example, all nearest neighbors of concept 1 contain the ground truth shape 1, which are cross as listed in Fig. \ref{fig:toy_dem}.
 A complete list of the top-10 nearest neighbors of all concept discovery methods is shown in Appendix.